 Based on Ford Taurus Limited

-The 2011 Taurus is available in SE, SEL and Limited trim levels and is offered with front- or all-wheel drive.
-The Taurus competes with the Buick Lucerne, Chrysler 300 and Toyota Avalon.
-It is also available as a high-performance model called the Taurus SHO.
-(Skip to details on the: Taurus SHO)T...
+The Ford Taurus is available in SE, SEL and Limited trim levels and is offered with front- or all-wheel drive.
+The Taurus, which seats up to five people, competes with the Chevrolet Impala, Hyundai Azera and Toyota Avalon.
+It is also offered as the high-performance Taurus SHO, which is powered b...
 Read Full Report

 What you should get in your warranty can be confusing.
 Make sure you are informed.